 PLUMP-UP A MIXED BORDER

 Roses can play a supporting role, too.
-Look for taller varieties such as The Charlatan® Climbing Rose (which may be grown as a large shrub) to add height and scale to the back of a border, and free-flowering, mid-sized shrubs to amp-up the summer show of mixed evergreen foundation plantings.
+Look for taller varieties to add height and scale to the back of a border, and free-flowering, mid-sized shrubs to amp-up the summer show of mixed evergreen foundation plantings.

-Get an “estate look” by massing not less than two groups of 3 roses in a long border or along the foundation.
+Get a power-planted look by massing two or more groups of 3 roses in a long border or along the foundation.

 These are fat and sassy:

 Continuous bloom with clean, glossy, dark green foliage that’s more resistant to hot, humid temperatures.
 Great for the back of a border.
 Full sun.
-Up to 5 ft. tall.
+Up to 5′ tall.
 Zone 5 – 9

-Climbers and ramblers such as Eden Climber® Rose add interest to otherwise plain walls and fences, and provide shady, flowery cover to arbors and pergolas.
+Climbers and ramblers add interest to otherwise plain walls and fences, and provide shady, flowery cover to arbors and pergolas.
 Use shorter varieties on smaller trellises, pillars, and tuteurs.

 The secret to getting the most from climbing roses is to plant a second kind of climber that blooms at a different time along with it at a ratio of 2-to-1 (two roses for every secondary vine).
 (Clematis, jasmine, even grapes, are good companions.)